 A popular choice for families

-The Kenmore refrigerator has a built-in ice maker with a door dispenser.
-It distributes both cubed and crushed ice and includes an option to lock the controls so young kids can’t play with them.
-There's also has a clear window so you can see how much ice is being stored.
+This refrigerator has two clear drawers on the fridge side and adjustable shelves on both sides.
+It also has a built-in ice maker with a door dispenser.
+It dispenses both cubed and crushed ice and includes an option to lock the controls so young kids can’t play with them.
+Inside the freezer, the ice maker has a clear window so you can see how much ice is being stored.

 A compact design